 Do I Need a Hardtail or a Full Suspension Mountain Bike?

-Helping to save you from mistakes may make you think you’d rather have a full suspension model.
-You will need to spend more to get a good full suspension, and sure you might see models below $1000, but they won’t have great suspension or parts, and you’ll spend longer fixing a bike than you will riding a bike.
+Helping to save you from mistakes may make you think you’d rather have a full-suspension model.
+You will need to spend more to get a good full suspension, and sure you might see models below $1000, but they won’t have great suspension or parts, and you’ll spend longer fixing a bike than you will be riding a bike.